noraPosthumus/bugbunnies-web/src/_writeups/Dawg CTF 2025/arrr.md

 "eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJtZXNzYWdlIjoiVGhlIGtleSBpcyBVIiwiaWF0IjoxNzQ0NzY4Njc3fQ."
 ```

-As well as an MX record pointing to `masters.umbccd.net` and a LOC record pointing to a location in Havanna Cuba.

-The first string of the TXT matches the Flag prefix of DawgCTF.
-It is followed by a string that is encoded in Base32 and then rotated 13 letters (Rot13) and says: `The rest of your treasure is buried where the keeper of the "masters" certs lives`.
-Then we get `Arrrr_1_` by Base64 decoding the next part.
-This is likely the beginning of the flag.
-The next string is also Base64 and translates to: `Woah you realized its Base64!
-Keep this in mind!!!`.
-The last part is a JWT token that translates to:
+We also notice:

+- An `MX` record pointing to `masters.umbccd.net`
+- A `LOC` record placing the domain in Havana, Cuba

+## Sailing after the clues

+Let’s break the `TXT` record down, piece by piece:
+- `DawgCTF{` — The flag prefix.
+We're definitely on the right track.
+- A long Base32 string — After decoding and shifting each letter in the alphabet by 13 (ROT13), we get:
+    "The rest of your treasure is buried where the keeper of the 'masters' certs lives."
+- `QXJycnJfMV8=` — Base64 decoding gives us Arrrr_1_, possibly the start of the flags content.
+- Another Base64 string — Decodes to:
+    "Woah you realized it's Base64!
+Keep this in mind!!!"
+    Clearly a hint for later.
+- A JWT token — When decoded, we get:
 ```json
 {
   "alg": "none",